englishthomas/training/architecture.md

     example, at a cell tower, as software connected to an eNodeB.
 The AGW can also be deployed in a public or private cloud hosted environment.

     The AGW uses the **TR069** (S1) Interface for both provisioning the eNodeB and collecting the performance metrics.
 It defines the application layer protocol for remote management.

     The AGW works with existing, unmodified commercial radio hardware.
 In an LTE network, the AGW implements an evolved packet core (EPC), and a combination of:

-    The Orchestrator has 3 main functions:

-    -   **Network Management System (NMS):** The NMS provides bootstrap

     -   MME Mobility Management Entity
     -   PGW (SGi) Packet Gateway